 Posted on Nov 2, 2017

 Stanley Donahoo receives Herbert E. Carter Travel Award

-We are pleased to announce the Stanley Donahoo (Linguistics major, Cognitive Science minor) has been selected to receive a Herbert E. Carter Travel Award in the amount of $600 to offset some of the costs associated with his trip to attend the Integrating Approaches to Social Meaning Conference, July 24-28, 2017.
-CONGRATULATIONS, STANLEY!
+We are pleased to announce that Stanley Donahoo (Linguistics major, Cognitive Science minor) has been selected to receive a Herbert E. Carter Travel Award in the amount of $600 to offset some of the costs associated with his trip to attend the Integrating Approaches to Social Meaning Conference, July 24-28, 2017.
+Congratulations, Stanley!

 Posted on June 5, 2017

 To view the video poster presentations below please go to these links: